-Even for the most seasoned houseplant enthusiasts, the world of bonsai trees is usually something pretty foreign.
+Even for the most seasoned houseplant enthusiasts, the world of bonsai trees and how to care for your ficus bonsai is usually something pretty foreign.
 It’s like a side branch of the hobby filled with skilled artists who all seem to have been growing their bonsais for ages, their knowledge intimidating to novices.

 If you’d like to get into growing your own bonsai trees, the genus ficus is a great place to start.

 These trees are easy to find, look super decorative when kept small and planted in traditional bonsai containers, and luckily, they’re usually forgiving to beginner mistakes.